shang3301/video-portfolio/README.md

 **Overview**
 I designed a tree donation application focused on minimizing friction, building trust, and clearly communicating impact to users.

-**Motivation**
-I was interested in how digital interfaces can encourage participation in social good by reducing cognitive and emotional barriers.

 **Key Ideas Explored**
 - User flow optimization
 - Designing for transparency and trust